DanFDT/Imagify/README.md

 1. **Upload an image or choose from the samples** (JPG, JPEG, PNG)
 2. **AI analyzes the mood** using OpenAI's CLIP model
-3. **Get 10 song recommendations** from 1500+ most-streamed Spotify songs
+3. **Get 10 song recommendations** from over 2000+ songs
 4. **Click to open in Spotify or YouTube**

-The AI detects 8 different moods:
+The AI detects 7 different moods:
-- 😄 Happy & Energetic
+- 😄 Happy & Excited
-- 🤩 Excited & Intense
 - 😌 Calm & Peaceful
 - 😢 Sad & Melancholic
 - 🌙 Dark & Mysterious